splajtdomagoj92/infinityball/README.md

 A project where the player is a ball that infinitly moves forward.
 The player must avoid other automatically spawned obstacles by moving to sides.

+## Goal of the game
+Goal of the game is to play for as long as possible by avoiding the obstacles to score points.

 ## Getting Started
 1) Entering the game
 2) Building the game